G-dH/custom-hot-corners-extended/README.md

 ## Changelog:

-**12** (not released yet):
+**v12** (not released yet):
-Added:
+Added actions:

 - MPRIS player controls: `Play/Pause`, `Next Track`, `Previous Track`.
 Works the same way as the keyboard media keys - controls the most recently launched media player
-- action `Open New window`
+- `Open New window`
-- actions 'Move Window/App windows to Prev/Next Adjacent workspace', 'Move Window/App windows to Prev/Next New workspace'
+- `Move App windows to Prev/Next workspace`, `Move Window to Prev/Next workspace` - allows to move window or all windows of selected application corresponding to the current filter settings to an adjacent workspace
+- `Move App windows to Prev/Next New workspace`, `Move Window to Prev/Next New workspace` - similar to the previous one, but first creates new empty workspace to which the window/s will be moved
 Other changes:

-- default value for trigger works in fullscreen mode set to `true`, default value for option `Enable all trigers in fullscreen` to `false`
+- default value for the triggers fullscreen functinality set to `true`, default value for option `Enable all trigers in fullscreen` to `false` (and will be removed)
-- redisigned corner settings page, added down arrow to action combo submenu labels
+- redisigned `Monitor` corner settings page, added toggle button for direct control over `Enable in Fullscreen` option.
+- redisigned `Keybord` and `Custom Menus` Options pages and added butons for control over tree view
+- Custom menus adds focused window title as the first item only if the menu contains actions that target the window.
 Fixes:

 - workspace index position not centered in GS40+
-- added gschema paths for not dynamically created settings - now global settings can be backed up using `Extensions Sync` extension
+- added gschema paths for not dynamically created settings - now global settings can be backed up using `Extensions Sync` extension.
+Unfotunately, dynamically created settings directories storing settings of all individual triggers don't have unique schema id, so can not be backed up using mentioned extension.
 - GS41 not detected

-**11**:
+**v11**:
 - Added action `Open ArcMenu` action, compatible with ArcMenu v.20+
 - Added workspace indicator to the `Reorder workspace` actions
 - Added support of Ubuntu's 21.10 light Yaru theme in action `Light/Dark Gtk theme toggle`
 - Fixed broken Run Command Prompt action
 - Layout optimizations in the Preferences window for Gtk 4

-**10**:
+**v10**:
 - Added actions supporting new AATWS application switcher
 - Added action `Quit application`
 - Fixed issue with shortcuts accessible from the lock screen